Robot's hand and expansions in non-integer bases: Robot's hand and expansions in complex bases

 and, setting, $A:=\bigcup_j A_j$

-consequently \emph{the asymptotic reachable set of a finger is a subset of the points whose two first coordinates are the real and imaginary part of representable numbers in base $\lambda$ and with alphabet $A$}.
+consequently \emph{the asymptotic reachable workspace of a finger is a subset of the points whose two first coordinates are the real and imaginary part of representable numbers in base $\lambda$ and with alphabet $A$}.

 \begin{Remark} If $\omh=\frac{p}{q}2\pi$ for some $p,q\in \ZZ$ then $A$ is a finite set.

 If we restrict to full-rotation configurations, namely when the rotation controls are constantly equal to $1$, we have and, consequently, $A=A_j=\{0,1\}$ for every $j$.